oracle-livelabs/developer/mytodoreact/backend/backend.md

 1. From the hamburger  menu navigate **Developer Services** > **API Management > Gateways**
    ![API Gateway](images/api-gateway-navigate.png " ")

 2. Click on the todolist gateway that has been created for you
    ![Todo Lits Gateway](images/select-gateway.png " ")
+   \- Click on Deployments on the left pane.

 3. Create a todolist deployment by clicking create deployment
    ![Create deployment](images/create-deployment.png " ")